Denham, Buckinghamshire: Schools

-Denham Village School (formerly Denham Village Infant School, and originally had classes for Reception and Years 1 and 2), in Cheapside Lane, is the original school for Denham, and now has classes for Reception and Years 1, 2, 4 and 5.
-The school building dates from 1832 and is listed.
+Denham Village School (formerly Denham Village Infant School, which originally had classes for Reception and Years 1 and 2), in Cheapside Lane, is the original school for Denham, and now has classes from Reception to Year 6.
+The school building dates from 1832 and is Grade II listed.

 Denham Green E-ACT Primary Academy is located on Nightingale Way and opened in September 2013.
 Replacing the former Tilehouse Combined School, it is for children ages 4–11, and offers pre-school services.
-The school's current leadership team completed an Ofsted inspection shortly before converting to an Academy.
+The school's current leadership team completed an Ofsted inspection shortly before converting to an academy.
 Ofsted noted that the school was a Good school with Outstanding features.
 The academy accepts all children from the Denham area (including Denham Village, Denham Green, Maple Cross, Harefield and North Uxbridge) who wish to attend the school.